 From the ACME BRICK website, brick sizes, and image files for material colors are found.
+Create a new folder in the project file to save a downloaded image that is used for the project.

 New King Brick Hatch Pattern